sercankulcu/sercankulcu.github.io/_teaching/procedural-programming-with-c.md

 -----

 * Introduction to arrays
+* Declaring and initializing arrays
-* Array manipulation and traversal
+* Manipulating arrays: accessing, modifying, and traversing
 * Introduction to strings
 * String manipulation and string library functions